zhemao/lerner/README.md

 # Running the server

-Change directory into the `server` directory.
+Change directory into the "server" directory.
 To install all dependencies, run

 	pip install -r requirements.txt